 He recognised that they could find reviews for everything from hamburgers, films, employers, electric guitars and more, but there were almost no reviews for schools – something that can truly impact the future of our children’s lives.

 He developed an idea to create a transparent digital review platform for schools; and SeeThrough.com was born.

-He reached out to an experienced digital platform manager, Yannick Pierre, to bring his ideas and mock-ups to life.
+He reached out to Yannick P, to help bring his ideas and mock-ups to life.
 Yannick also happened to be a dad who was just starting to research schools for his young son online.
 He was immediately struck by how little information he could find about the schools in their catchment area, and was met by confusing walls of information about NAPLAN results, as well as glossy prospectuses and websites provided by the schools.